cmudig/draco2/CONTRIBUTING.md

 ## Make commands

 You can run various test and lint commands via make.
 For example, run `make test` to run the tests.
 Or just `make` to run tests, lint, and type checks.

+## Update dependencies

+Run `poetry show -o` to show the latest versions of the packages Draco depends on.
+Then update the dependencies accordingly.

+Run `poetry update` to update dependencies within the specified range and update the lockfile.